Farnborough Grange Nursery Resourced Provision Page

 What age can children attend the Resourced Provision?

-Children can attend from three-years old up to the time that they move on to Reception.
+Children can attend from three-years old up to the time that they move on to Reception for 15 hours a week (either a morning session or an afternoon session each day).
 This could be at a mainstream school or in another specialist provision.
 Whilst we can accept applications from families with children under the age of three, children will not be able to begin their placement until after they have reached this age.
 If the Resourced Provision is full, or parents qualify for a two-year funded place, we can consider a mainstream place with an application for SEN inclusion funding.
 This is on a needs basis and subject to approval by the SEN Department, Headteacher and Nursery Lead.

 How do we balance time in the Resourced Provision with the mainstream nursery?